Instituto-Atlantico/janus/docs/implementation.md

 ```

 The requirements for this are:
-    1. Having docker installed on the device
+    1. Having docker installed on the device;
-    2. The device mush already have an aca-py agent deployed, what can be made by janus-cli
+    2. The device mush already have an aca-py agent deployed, what can be made by janus-cli;
-    3. The device must be on the same network as the server machine
+    3. The device must be on the same network as the server machine.

 ``` mermaid
 sequenceDiagram